mbman/lampapp/README.md

 Virtual host alias is "vagrant.dev" with wildcard subdomains and auto-generated self-signed SSL cerfiticate support.

-Set "config.vm.synced_folder" in your Vagrantfile to the public web directory path.
+Set "config.vm.synced_folder" in your Vagrantfile to the root web directory path, and the "config.lampapp.path" to the relative path of your public web directory.

 Mysql can be accessed remotley via node["lampapp"]["ip"] attribute IP as root:foobar